Toxic Shock: Why This Woman Is Suing a Tampon Company After Losing Her Leg

 At 24, Lauren Wasser had the life.
-She was the 5’11” child of two models, with blond hair, blue eyes, and bone structure that looked like Santa Monica’s androgynous answer to Lara Stone.
-She’d given up a full-ride basketball scholarship at a Division I school in order to pursue modeling—a career that started auspiciously when she was two months old and appeared in Italian Vogue alongside her mother.
+She was the 180cm child of two models, with blonde hair, blue eyes, and bone structure that looked like Santa Monica’s androgynous answer to Lara Stone.
+She’d given up a full-ride basketball scholarship at a Division I school in order to pursue modeling – a career that started auspiciously when she was two months old and appeared in Italian Vogue alongside her mother.
 When she wasn’t modeling, she was taking improv classes at the Groundlings, playing basketball for fun, and biking 30 miles a day.
 She had an apartment in Santa Monica and was embedded in Los Angeles‘s flashy social scene.

 “Everything was based on looks,” she says.
 “I was that girl, and I didn’t even think about it.”
 Lauren had so many friends, in fact, that when they gathered around St. John’s Health Center a few weeks later to say goodbye to her, the line stretched all the way around the hospital.